 During times of high demand for counseling services and limited availability of staff, students who are not currently at high risk will be placed on a wait list and contacted as soon as there is an opening.
 Students placed on the wait list will also be provided with referrals for other low cost/no cost counseling services in the community.

-Counseling is available for students who need to talk to someone regarding life concerns; including, but not limited to, depressed or anxious mood, relationship problems, academic difficulties, stress, sudden changes in personality, sleep or eating difficulties, grief and loss, self-esteem issues, sexual identity concerns, self-destructive behaviors, thoughts of harming oneself or someone else, etc.
+Counseling is available for students who need to talk to someone regarding life concerns.
+Some common concerns include depressed or anxious mood, relationship problems, academic difficulties, stress, sleep or eating difficulties, grief and loss, self-esteem issues, gender identity and sexual orientation support, self-destructive behaviors, thoughts of harming oneself or someone else, etc.

-Group therapy is one recommended therapeutic treatment for students dealing with personal problems such as depression, anxiety, grief and loss, relationship difficulties, and life transitions/ adjustments.
-Group therapy offers support for personal problems, insight into why such problems may be a primary concern, and health ways to resolve these concerns.
+Group Therapy is one recommended therapeutic treatment for students dealing with personal problems such as depression, anxiety, grief and loss, relationship difficulties, and life transitions/ adjustments.
+Group therapy offers support for personal problems, insight into why such problems may be a primary concern, and healthy ways to resolve these concerns.

 Therapy groups are facilitated by University Counseling & Testing therapists, usually have between 5-8 group members, and meet weekly for a set number of sessions (e.g., for 8 weeks).
 Most groups are open to both men and women, while some groups may be restricted to one gender.

-For more information about how to get involved in the next available group, call University Counseling & Testing Service at 282-2130 and ask for our Group Coordinator, Rick Pongratz, Ph.D., LPC, e-mail Rick at firstname.lastname@example.org, or just drop-in our office during business hours.
+For more information about how to get involved in the next available group, click here or call University Counseling & Testing Service at 282-2130 and ask for our Group Coordinator, Cameron Staley, Ph.D., e-mail Cameron at firstname.lastname@example.org, or just drop-in our office during business hours.